nydailynews/style/README.md

 ### CamelCase vs. underscore_each_word

 Underscores, please.
-The one exception: When naming Python classes, use CamelCase.
+The one exception: When naming classes, use camelCase.

 ## Other naming conventions